nemears/uml-cpp/README.md

 ![example branch parameter](https://github.com/nemears/uml-cpp/actions/workflows/cmake.yml/badge.svg?branch=master)

 Lightweight UML based MBSE api built on yaml/json syntax UML config files
 This is a work in progress but has basic functionality working.
+Serves as part of backend for https://uml.cafe

 All behavior of this api is based off of the uml-2.5 specification.
 If you have general questions about the api the PDF on the [OMG website](https://www.omg.org/spec/UML/2.5) is a good place to start and it is written by the creators of UML.